The Irish Left Archive is an online archive of materials relating to Irish left politics, freely accessible and easily downloadable and reproducible.

 It was initiated by the Cedar Lounge Revolution.

-A timeline of Irish Left organisations from 1960 to the present.
+An interactive timeline of Irish Left organisations and parties from 1900 to the present.

 For more precise searches, try the following:

 United Left Alliance